Simplify Your GST Compliance with Expert Guidance!

 Self-Assessment

 Every person who is a registered taxable person can assess his tax liability on his or her own and furnish returns for each taxation period.
-GST also allows self-assessment just like the other tax liability such as VAT, Excise and Service Tax under current taxation regime.
-Self assessment is stated under Section 59 of the GST act.
+GST also allows self-assessment just like the other tax liabilities such as VAT, Excise, and Service Tax under the current taxation regime.
+Self-assessment is stated under Section 59 of the GST Act.

 Provisional Assessment

-• If the taxpayer is unable to determine the rate of tax due to difficulty in classification of goods and services or whether any notification is applicable or not.
+If the assessee is unable to determine the rate of tax due to -

 Procedure for Provisional Assessment